WUXP-TV

 WUXP-TV (channel 30) is a television station in Nashville, Tennessee, United States, affiliated with MyNetworkTV.
-It is owned by Sinclair Broadcast Group alongside dual Fox/CW affiliate WZTV (channel 17); it is also sister to Dabl affiliate WNAB (channel 58), which Sinclair operates under an outsourcing agreement with Tennessee Broadcasting.
-The stations share studios on Mainstream Drive along the Cumberland River, while WUXP-TV's transmitter is located along I-24 in Whites Creek.
+It is owned by Sinclair Broadcast Group alongside WZTV (channel 17), a dual affiliate of Fox and The CW, as well as WNAB (channel 58), which Sinclair manages on behalf of Tennessee Broadcasting.
+The stations share studios on Mainstream Drive along the Cumberland River; WUXP-TV's transmitter is located along I-24 in Whites Creek.

 Channel 30 in Nashville began broadcasting in February 1984 as WCAY-TV.
 Built by the TVX Broadcast Group, the station competed as Nashville's second independent outlet with WZTV for most of the 1980s.
-It was the Fox affiliate in Nashville from 1986 to 1990 before selling most of its programming inventory to WZTV amid a tight market.
+It was the Fox affiliate in Nashville from 1986 to 1990 before selling most of its programming inventory to WZTV amid a competitive market.
 Renamed WXMT in 1989 after being purchased by MT Communications, the station remained the second independent in Nashville and affiliated with UPN in 1995.
 WZTV began managing channel 30's operations in 1996, a year in which the license was sold and the station renamed WUXP-TV.
 Sinclair assumed control of the station in 1998, when it acquired WZTV, and purchased it outright in 2000; when UPN folded in 2006, the station switched to MyNetworkTV.
 WUXP-TV and WNAB are Nashville's two ATSC 3.0 (NextGen TV) stations.